hyoo-ru/mam_mol/readme.md

 ([postcss-cssnext](https://github.com/MoOx/postcss-cssnext)): vendor prefixes and variables etc.

 **Transpilling [TypeScript](https://github.com/Microsoft/TypeScript) into JS**.
-In TS configuration enabled support annotation and automatic arrangement any types, for prevent missing typing by change.
+In TS configuration enabled support annotation and automatic arrangement `any` type, for prevent missing typing by change.

 **Watching dependencies by fact of using** and inclusion the needed modules automatically at further bundle.
-You don't need to write `include` and `require` everything you need is to refer for essence by full name like `$mol_state_arg` and `$mol.state.arg` (looking at its definition) in `*.ts`, `*.view.ts` и `*.view.tree` files.
+You don't need to write `include` and `require` everything you need is to refer for essence by full name like `$mol_state_arg` and `$mol.state.arg` (looking at its definition) in `*.ts`, `*.view.ts`, `*.view.tree` and `*.jam.js` files.
 At CSS files its dependencies are looked for by entries like `[mol_checker_checked]` , `[mol_checker_checked=` and `.mol_checker_checked`.

 ## Lego components

-At $mol is used the component approach to the building of interface, but **every component is self-sufficient** and can be used as the self-sufficient application.
+At $mol is used the component approach to the building of interface, however **every component is self-sufficient** and can be used as the self-sufficient application.
 Small components are aggregated inside of larger components etc.

 Unlike another frameworks the $mol does not seek to isolate the insides of the components.
 Vice versa, there is comfortable mechanism is provided for developers for configuration them, it is not required from the creator